lechoo/toddmotto.github.com/_posts/2013-03-07-writing-the-best-css-when-building-with-html5.md

 .nav-item a {}
 {% endhighlight %}

 Perfect.
 The new CSS we've created is better for many reasons, the specificity has increased, and will only apply to the elements we tell it, we could change our &lt;ul&gt; to an &lt;ol&gt; and not have to change a single line of CSS.
-We also didn't have to nest our CSS to target and list elements inside.
+We also didn't have to nest our CSS to target the &lt;li&gt; elements inside.
 Our CSS is much more efficient now.

 If you're still not sold on the approach, here's a killer example.
 We'll likely want to add a current item class to our HTML to show the current page, and using a non-agnostic approach is a challenge and we _could_ end up using the hacky !important method to override styles - which again we want to avoid.